 Thanks to Alice Maynard, Caroline Jewell, Douglas Joy, Jamie Robertson, Kate Whittaker, Katrin McEntee and Martyn Sibley for their help in producing this guide.

 This guide was written by Mary Webber and Clare Shirtcliff.
-It was produced by the Advice Services Alliance Advicenow project for Scope, December 2011.
+It was produced by Law for Life's Advicenow project for Scope.
+July 2013.

 This information is available in different formats.
 Please contact Scope Response to request a copy.